 When 9/11 happened my son was 6 and my daughter was 2.
-My husband was an officer in the Navy.
-This is the first time we told them about evil in the world.
+My husband was a Naval Officer.
+This was the first time we told them about evil in the world.
 Two months later George died.
 It was an awful day for me.
 My husband called me from work to make sure I heard it from him first.
 That was when I told my kids about death.
 I explained to them that people don’t really start all over again.
 We were all heartbroken.

 One of my favorite memories with my son is when he was about 8 years old.
 We were sitting at the kitchen table, just the two of us, playing checkers, he was winning of course, and we were singing Beatles songs.

 When I would take him to his various sports practices, wrestling, lacrosse, baseball, we would play Beatles music and sing along.